 All other types will have targetHistogramSize bins.

-If perChannel is True, then the histogram is computed once per channel and the output is a list of the results.
+If perChannel is True, then a histogram is computed for each channel, and the output is a list of the results.

-Change the composition mode of the item (see QPainter::CompositionMode in the Qt documentation).
-This is useful when overlaying multiple ImageItems.
+Change the composition mode of the item.
+This is useful when overlaying multiple items.

-The image color is mixed with the background color to reflect the lightness or darkness of the background.
+QPainter.CompositionMode.CompositionMode_OverlayImage color is mixed with the background color to reflect the lightness or darkness of the background

 setImage(image=None, autoLevels=None, **kargs)¶

-Update the image displayed by this item.
+Updates the image displayed by this ImageItem.
 For more information on how the image is processed before displaying, see

-For backward compatibility, image data is assumed to be in column-major order (column, row).
-However, most image data is stored in row-major order (row, column) and will need to be transposed before calling setImage():
+For backward compatibility, image data is assumed to be in column-major order (column, row) by default.
+However, most data is stored in row-major order (row, column).
+It can either be transposed before assignment:

 makeARGBfor more details on how levels are applied.